blox-libs/BetterScale/README.md

 ## How it works

 On every resize event, BetterScale computes `currentScreenSize / referenceResolution` on the configured axis.
-The result is multiplied by `Ratio` and any matching `InnerRatios` entry, then clamped to `Range` if set.
+The result is multiplied by `Ratio` — with any matching `InnerRatios` entry folded into `Ratio` directly — then clamped to `Range`.

-Updates are batched via `RunService.Heartbeat` — multiple resize events in the same frame produce one update.
+Updates are scheduled via `RunService.RenderStepped:Once` so multiple resize events in the same frame produce a single scale write.
 When nothing changes, nothing runs.

 ---